MicrosoftDocs/well-architected/well-architected/operational-excellence/emergency-response.md

 Microsoft offers Azure-related incident readiness training.
 For more information, see [Introduction to Azure incident readiness](/training/technical-support/intro-to-azure-incident-readiness/) and
 [Incident readiness](/services-hub/unified/health/incident-readiness).

-## Considerations

-An overly aggressive response strategy can lead to false alarms or unnecessary escalations.

-Similarly, aggressively implementing automatic scaling or other self-healing actions to respond to threshold breaches can lead to unnecessary expenditures and management burden.
-You might not know the exact thresholds to set for alerting and automatic actions like scaling.
-Perform testing in lower environments and in production to help you determine the right thresholds for your requirements.

 ## Related links